Nesvilab/MSFragger/README.md

 2. Download the initial release of MSFragger software using instructions received from the U-M Tech Transfer Office.
 3. Once you obtained the MSFragger software, the latest version of the software can be downloaded (under the same license terms as the original version) using the [Upgrade site](https://msfragger.arsci.com/upgrader/).

-## Changelog
+## Release Notes
 The latest version of MSFragger was released on 2018-11-10.

 Check [here](CHANGELOG.md) for the full list of MSFragger versions and changes.

 ## How to Cite
 Kong AT, Leprevost FV, Avtonomov DM, Mellacheruvu D, Nesvizhskii AI.
 MSFragger: ultrafast and comprehensive peptide identification in mass spectrometry-based proteomics.
+Nature Methods 14:513–520 (2017).
 [Manuscript](https://www.nature.com/articles/nmeth.4256)